Keith-Cancel/VST-2/info/reversing.md

 # Overview
 So looking for info on the VST 2.
 It looks like it's non-longer maintained by the original creator, and they are pushing VST 3.
-VST 2 also seems to have some pretty harsh licensing from a quick search about it.
-Also sounds like the creator is no long licensing the SDK.
+VST 2 SDK also seems to have some odd/restrictive licensing from a quick search about it.
+Also sounds like the creator is no longer licensing the SDK.
 Just going to avoid this all together.
 So I am gonna try to figure out the structure for VST 2 and write a C and Rust interface for them.
-Also put my reverse engineering skills to work.
+While I am aware there probably some open source projects I could check like LMMS.
+However, I also want to put my reverse engineering skills to work.
+So gonna do this completely blind.
+At least when I think I am done or completely stymied I can see what I missed by looking at such projects.

 # Findings and Process
 The below will be me documenting what I have figured out, and how.